 The team was promoted to the equivalent of the Premier League (nobody dared to beat them) and a huge stadium was built befitting a team of their stature.
-Once Ceaușescu was gone, however, the team went back to being a local side and the stadium was all but abandoned.
+However, after the 1989 revolution, the team went back to being a local side and the stadium was all but abandoned.
 Now the seats have been torn up, the grass is long and brown, and women toil in a sweatshop making garments in the space where the training facilities once were.
 The local team do still play there occasionally though.

-Palatul Primaverii – Presidential residence
+4. Palatul Primaverii – Presidential residence

 Palatul Primaverii, the Spring Palace, was the residence of the Ceaușescu family from Nicolae’s ascendency to power in 1965 until they fled Bucharest during the revolution in December 1989.
 Under construction for Ceaușescu’s predecessor, who some suggest was poisoned by the Soviets, upon his death Elena took over the project and determined the final decorative finishes of the lavish interiors.
 The side of the building facing the street is today rather unprepossessing and could easily be walked past.
-But inside the features have been preserved as a record of the grand lifestyle of the Ceaușescus.
+But inside, the features have been preserved as a record of the grand lifestyle of the Ceaușescus.

-Palace of the Parliament
+5. Palace of the Parliament

 The Palace of the Parliament in central Bucharest is by far the most prominent built legacy of Ceaușescu.
-One of the largest buildings in the world, it was the centrepiece of Ceaușescu’s plan to rebuild the city as a modern socialist utopia.
+One of the largest buildings in the world, it was the centrepiece of the dictator’s plan to rebuild the city as a modern socialist utopia.
 Starting in the early 1980s, thousands of historic buildings were bulldozed to make way for the construction, which was of such a scale that the building is still not fully finished to this day.
 The materials and fittings are entirely of Romanian origin, designed to show off the skills of the country’s industries.

-Nicolae’s last speech
+6. Nicolae’s last speech

 The startled look on his face, clearly visible in footage of the event available online, still provokes debate as to what extent Ceaușescu might have been aware of the poor conditions of the majority of Romanians at that time, and whether he might have been kept in the dark by his own advisors.
 The next day he tried again to address the masses but by that time they were in open rebellion and he was forced to flee to his private helicopter on the roof of the building.

-Trial of the Ceaușescus
+7. Trial of the Ceaușescus

 Anyone who was older than about 12 in 1989 probably remembers some of the most memorable footage broadcast on TV that Christmas – the trial and execution of Nicolae and Elena Ceaușescu.
 The trial took place in the town of Târgoviște, a few hours from Bucharest.
 The building has now been turned into a small museum, and the room where the trial took place has been preserved exactly how it was in that famous video where the Ceaușescus defiantly but vainly defended themselves in the show trial lasting only about an hour.

-… And Execution
+8. … And Execution

 In the same complex, you can visit the courtyard out the back where the couple were executed by firing squad only minutes after their death sentences were handed down.
 Slightly bizarrely, a cellphone mast now stands where the soldiers who fired the fatal shots must have been, but the bullet holes are clearly visible in the wall, and the outlines of the bodies are painted on the ground.
-It’s all very recognisable from the iconic grainy TV footage from boxing day 1989 which brought news of the only violent end to a communist regime at the end of the Cold War while we ate left-over brussels sprouts.
+It’s all very recognisable from the iconic grainy TV footage from boxing day 1989 which brought news of the only violent end to a communist regime at the end of the Cold War while we ate left-over Brussels sprouts.

-Intended burial place of the Ceaușescus
+9. Intended burial place of the Ceaușescus

-By the time of Ceaușescu’s death there were a couple of sets of remains installed in the mausoleum, but of course the new government refused to allow him to be buried there as planned, and eventually the remains already there were exhumed and removed elsewhere, and the monument was turned into a national war monument, complete with an eternal flame and honour guard to the unknown soldier.
+By the time of the Ceaușescus’ death there were a couple of sets of remains interred in the mausoleum, but of course the new government refused to allow him to be buried there as planned, and eventually the remains already there were exhumed and removed elsewhere, and the monument was turned into a national war monument, complete with an eternal flame and honour guard to the unknown soldier.

-Actual burial place of the Ceaușescus
+10. Actual burial place of the Ceaușescus

-The Ceaușescus were originally buried in separate graves in the military section of the huge Ghencea cemetery in a suburb of Bucharest.
+Nicolae and Elena were originally buried in separate graves in the military section of the huge Ghencea cemetery in a suburb of Bucharest.
 Rumours persisted however that the bodies were not really those of the Ceaușescus, so in 2010 they were finally exhumed for DNA testing, which proved the conspiracy theories unfounded.
 The bodies were re-buried together under a simple but impressive slab of red marble.
 Visitors regularly leave flowers on the tomb.